bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 -   Explore recursion.

--   Use **jQuery** syntax to create an interface element that could be used on any website.
+-   Use <b>jQuery</b> syntax to create an interface element that could be used on any website.

 -   Practice using timers, recursion and callback methods.